abreckler/ghost-writer/README.md

     ```sh
     cd react-native

+    # NPM packages
     yarn install

+    # Cocoapods
+    cd ios
     pod install
     ```

-3. Open Xcode project, and assign Code Signing Identity
+3. Open Xcode project, and assign Code Signing Identity.
+    There are many good tutorials for creation, management and assignment of Code Signing Identity.
 4. Compile from command line

     ```sh
+    # run this in ./react-native directory context

     # for simulator
     yarn ios

-    # for device
+    # for a specific device
     yarn ios --udid=xxx
     ```

+    NOTE: When compiling for a specific device, you will need to check device settings to allow the app signed by the Code signing identity.

 ## React Native App for Mac OS X (Share Extension enabled)